WIMNZhao/TS_Enhanced/README.md

 - `results_filename`: Optional.
 Default "./results.csv".
 Name of the file to output results to.
 - `log_filename`: Optional.
 Log filename to save logs to.
 If not set, logging will be printed to stdout.
 - `hide_progress`: Optional.
 Defaut true. false otherwise.
-- "nprocesses": Optional.
+- `nprocesses`: Optional.
 Default to use all CPU cores.